38degrees/draft_approve/README.md

 Note that `create!` is a _class_ level ActiveRecord method, while `update!` and `destroy!` are _instance_ level ActiveRecord methods.

 When saving drafts, you may override the method used to save the changes by passing an options hash to the `draft_save!` or `draft_destroy!` methods.
+You are not able to do this with the convenience `draft_create!` or `draft_update!` methods.

 For example: